 Choosing a Metal: Key Factors

-Metal is an ideal material for a wide range of building applications, but choosing the appropriate metal for each situation is essential to ensure proper functionality.
+Metal is an ideal material for a wide range of building applications, including deep drawn metal stamping, but choosing the appropriate metal for each situation is essential to ensure proper functionality.
 The decision is not always easy, though, given the incredible array of metal and alloy options available today.
 The best way to navigate the metal selection process is to carefully consider the needs of your project and compare these against the properties of each candidate metal.
 Some key properties to consider include the following:

 - Tensile Strength: A metal’s tensile strength represents the amount of force that it can withstand without snapping.
 This is an important factor, especially for projects that will experience significant forces.